MoneySavingExpert.com homepage

 It's worth weighing up your options carefully and speaking to a qualified financial adviser before buying an annuity.

-'Defined benefit' pensions – often referred to as 'final salary' pensions – used to be commonplace, but employers have steadily moved away from them as they're expensive to run.
+Salary Scheme pensions (also known as defined benefit pensions) used to be commonplace, but employers have steadily moved away from them as they're expensive to run.

-A defined benefit pension is essentially a guarantee from your employer of a regular income while you're retired (often based on your final salary or an average of your salary, as well as the number of years you were in the scheme).
-Defined benefit pensions normally stop paying out after you die, as technically there's no 'pot' of money to leave behind.
+A Salary Scheme pension is essentially a guarantee from your employer of a regular income while you're retired (often based on your final salary or an average of your salary, as well as the number of years you were in the scheme).
+Salary Scheme pensions normally stop paying out after you die, as technically there's no 'pot' of money to leave behind.

-But, depending on the scheme you're part of, a defined benefit pension might continue to pay out after you die – though if it does it'll likely be at a reduced rate and only to a close dependant.
-In some cases, a defined benefit pension might pay out a lump sum to your chosen dependant – such as a 'death in service' or 'pension protection' lump sum – rather than a regular income.
+But, depending on the scheme you're part of, a Salary Scheme pension might continue to pay out after you die – though if it does it'll likely be at a reduced rate and only to a close dependant.
+In some cases, a Salary Scheme pension might pay out a lump sum to your chosen dependant – such as a 'death in service' or 'pension protection' lump sum – rather than a regular income.

 Where it will continue to pay out, see our Expression of wishes guide for more information on how to nominate who'll benefit.